zijie-cai/esm-contact-prediction-consistency/README.md

 - Load & evaluate ESM-2 models of different sizes on selected pairs of sequences.
 - Visualize contact maps and compute consistency scores with adjustable threshold parameters.

+## To Do
+- Develop more advanced algorithms/metrics for consistency score evaluation.
+- Extend pairwise sequence alignment consistency metric compatibility to MSA.

 **License:** MIT